iaerac/vmbox/README.md

 ## contributing
-This repository is used to build faas service.
-It is currently used in online projects.
 If you find a problem during use, you can submit an issue and we will fix it as soon as possible.
 If you have good suggestions for modification, you can submit a pull request, including issue and solution.